White Plains, New York: Public schools

-The White Plains Public School System, with a 2006 enrollment of over 6,000 students, maintains five elementary schools (grades K–5), two middle schools (Eastview for grade 6, Highlands for grades 7–8) and one high school (9–12), as well as auxiliary facilities, including a pre-kindergarten program, a community school (grades 7–12), adult and continuing education, and a program for school-age patients at New York-Presbyterian Hospital, whose campus is located in the city.
+The White Plains Public School System, with a 2006 enrollment of more than 6,000 students, maintains five elementary schools (grades K–5), two middle schools (Eastview for grade 6, Highlands for grades 7–8) and one high school (9–12), as well as auxiliary facilities, including a pre-kindergarten program, a community school (grades 7–12), adult and continuing education, and a program for school-age patients at New York-Presbyterian Hospital, whose campus is located in the city.

 Since 1988 the district has operated under a Controlled Parents' Choice Program, whereby the parents of elementary school children can select the school which their child attends based on factors other than proximity to the school.

 The five elementary schools, in addition to teaching core competencies, have different educational focuses including science and technology, communication arts and global understanding.
 Two of the elementary schools offer bilingual education where children are taught in both English and Spanish.
 Both English speaking and Spanish speaking families can choose to be entered into a lottery for a place in the bilingual classes.

-White Plains High School, built in the late 1950s (when it relocated from The Highlands School) on a 72 acre campus (formerly James Cash Penney's 72 acre Westchester Estate, until he relocated to Westport, CT in the 1940s), serves all public school students in grades 9–12.
-The school has a swimming pool that overlooks a small valley which included the track and football field.
-The White Plains Recreation Department worked in cooperation with the schools to offer many programs.
+White Plains High School, built in the late 1950s (when it moved from The Highlands School) on a 72 acre campus (formerly James Cash Penney's 72-acre Westchester Estate, until he moved to Westport, Connecticut in the 1940s), serves public school students in grades 9–12.
+The school has a swimming pool that overlooks a small valley that holds the track and football field.
+The White Plains Recreation Department works with the schools to offer programs.

 The district is governed by a seven-member Board of Education, elected at-large for staggered three-year terms.
 A school superintendent reports to the Board.